Artifact-Virtual/arcx_token/report.md

 **Next Phase Focus:**
 Primary attention should be directed toward optimizing market engagement for the Dutch auction, finalizing advanced liquidity infrastructure, and preparing for the systematic commencement of vesting schedules.
 All foundational infrastructure is operational and secure.

-**Overall Assessment:** Fully operational ecosystem with comprehensive audit accountability and optimized infrastructure ready for growth phase execution.
+**Overall Assessment:** Fully operational ecosystem with battle-tested comprehensive audit accountability and optimized infrastructure ready for growth phase execution.

 ---